New Student Orientation

 Welcome to all new students!

-Get Ready to Focus, Thrive and Create A Way Forward This Fall 2021!
+Get Ready to Focus, Thrive and Create A Way Forward This Spring/Fall 2022!

-- New Student Orientation is scheduled for Monday, August 30, 2021.
+New Student Orientation is designed only for students.
 We look forward to getting to know you then.
 In the meanwhile, there are some preliminary New Student Orientation institutional compliance requirements that we hope you can tackle beforehand.

 - Read and review the items below.
 Some of the top icons are interactive i.e. Enough is Enough/Title IX.
 The Notices in the accordion file below are reminders or acknowledgements of items you must do as well.